rostools/r-cubed-intro/for-instructors.md

 - Have an RStudio theme that uses a white background with black text.
 This setting is easier to read on projectors.
 - In `Global Options -> Appearance`,
-put a higher Zoom value and increase the font size (maybe around 14).
+put a higher zoom value and increase the font size (maybe around 14).
 Exact zoom and font size depends on the projector.
 - Put the Console and Script panes side by side rather than stacked.
 This can be changed in the `Global Options -> Pane Layout`